 Address: 88 – 90 Curlewis St, Bondi Beach NSW 2026

 Phone: (02) 9130 7359

 For all you picky eaters, Love Supreme is the Italian kitchen favouring organic produce, gourmet wood-fired pizza, homemade pasta, garden-fresh salads, gelato, coffee, and booze in a lax industrial-chic decor.
-This pizza place reigns supreme in Paddington: offering toothsome vegan and vegetarian pizzas, and a number of Italian cheese dispatched form the homeland.
-Love Supreme strives for simplicity in its pizza.
-A must-try for pizza supremacists.
+This pizza place reigns supreme in Paddington: offering toothsome vegan and vegetarian options, and a number of Italian cheese dispatched from the homeland.
+Love Supreme strives for simplicity and is a must-try for pizza officianados.

-Known for: T.N.T pizza, Big Brother pizza, and Fior di latte gelato
+Known for: T.N.T, Big Brother, and Fior di latte gelato.

 Address: 180 Oxford St, Paddington NSW 2021

 Hours: Tue-Wed 5-9pm, Thru & Sun 5-10pm, Fri-Sat 5-11pm

 8. La Bufala